 The complaining party filing processes in court through a lawyer institutes an action.
-The processes may include a statement of claim, list of witnesses to be relied on, witness statement on oath and documents to be relied on during the trial of the case.
+The processes may include a statement of claim, a list of witnesses to be relied on, witness statements on oath, and documents to be relied on during the trial of the case.
 These processes are further served on the Company effective by delivering the process in the company’s registered or corporate addresses or serving its directors or other principal officers of the company.
-Under the Nigerian law, no action may commence against person or entity unless the party being sued has been duly served with the copy of the court’s processes detailing the case against him.
+Under the Nigerian law, no action may commence against a person or entity unless the party being sued has been duly served with a copy of the court’s processes detailing the case against him.

 When an action has been duly filed in court, a suit number and court will be assigned to the matter and such matter will be listed on the court’s cause list.

 Meanwhile, companies may prefer to settle matters that arise against it in an amicable way.
 In such a case, the alternative dispute resolution mechanism will be used to settle the matter.
-Mechanisms such as an arbitration, mediation, reconciliation or negotiation will be implemented for the timely settlement of the dispute.
+Mechanisms such as arbitration, mediation, reconciliation, or negotiation will be implemented for the timely settlement of the dispute.

 In conclusion, a company can be sued in its capacity because upon registration it becomes a legal personality that can sue or be sued.
 Various disputes that may arise between a company and an individual or between two corporate entities such as negligence, breach of contract, and among others can be resolved by a court of competent jurisdiction.

 Before an action can be brought against a company, the cause of action must be genuine in order for the court to adjudicate on the matter.
 Nevertheless, most organizations or businesses prefer to settle matters amicably rather than resorting to court to protect the image of the company.